cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/motion-controls.md

 ---
 title: Motion Controls
 permalink: /motion-controls
+excerpt: Setting up motion controls for different controllers in the Cemu emulator.
 ---

 In this section we'll be configuring controller inputs and motion controls for Cemu.